 - A Community Liaison Officer (CLO) will be appointed by the contractor for the duration of the construction phase.
-They will be responsible for keeping the local community and businesses informed of the timing and duration of potentially disruptive works, and for receiving and addressing concerns of local residents and businesses in relation to the proposed works. - Dust Management Plan included in Appendix 11.1, shall be finalised by the appointed contractor in agreement with Fingal County Council, and implemented during the proposed works.
-Mitigation measures are included in relation to dust suppression, good housekeeping, and proper storage and handling of materials. - Mitigation measures in relation to selection of quiet plant, noise control at source, screening, hours of work, adherence to noise limits, community liaison, monitoring and vibration control should be undertaken. - Mitigation of landscape and visual impacts during the construction phase should be focused on ensuring protection of elements to be retained and providing for a degree of visual screening of particular aspects of the works (e.g. the construction compounds). - Measures in relation to dust and dirt control measures, noise assessment and control measures, routes to be used by vehicles, working hours of the site, details of construction traffic forecasts, times when vehicle movements and deliveries will be made to the site, facilities for loading and unloading, facilities for parking cars and other vehicles shall be implemented.
-It requires the implementation of a Construction Traffic Management Plan, to be prepared by the appointed contractor during pre-construction phase in agreement with Fingal County Council. - A Resource and Waste Management Plan prepared as part of the application shall be implemented throughout the construction phase of the proposed development. - Measures in relation to management of water supply, wastewater, surface water, gas, ESB supply and telecommunications shall be implemented during the construction phase.
+They will be responsible for keeping the local community and businesses informed of the timing and duration of potentially disruptive works, and for receiving and addressing concerns of local residents and businesses in relation to the proposed works. - Mitigation measures in relation to selection of quiet plant, noise control at source, screening, hours of work, adherence to noise limits, community liaison, monitoring and vibration control should be undertaken. - Mitigation of landscape and visual impacts during the construction phase should be focused on ensuring protection of elements to be retained and providing for a degree of visual screening of particular aspects of the works (e.g. the construction compounds). - Measures in relation to dust and dirt control measures, noise assessment and control measures, routes to be used by vehicles, working hours of the site, details of construction traffic forecasts, times when vehicle movements and deliveries will be made to the site, facilities for loading and unloading, facilities for parking cars and other vehicles shall be implemented.
+It requires the implementation of a Construction Traffic Management Plan, to be prepared by the appointed contractor during pre-construction phase in agreement with Fingal County Council. - A Resource and Waste Management Plan shall be implemented throughout the construction phase of the proposed development. - Measures in relation to management of water supply, wastewater, surface water, gas, ESB supply and telecommunications shall be implemented during the construction phase.